Past Projects - after 2015

 If you have driven past Hilltop Farm recently you may have seen our new sign in the front pasture.
 Sign Factory in Enfield created the sign and installed it at the very end of 2015.

-Right now the sign is somewhat obscured by the fence line.
-In the Spring the fence will be angled back so that the sign is more visible.
+At first, the sign was somewhat obscured by the fence line.
+We've angled back he fence so now the sign is more visible.

 Photo by Diane Christian.

 In 2021, we completed the installation of a $280,000 fire suppression system on both levels of the large white barn.

 During the summer of 2015 Connecticut Water Company installed two new water mains and a fire hydrant at the farmstead.
 This provides sufficient water pressure to support the installation of an automatic fire sprinkler system.

 The first phase of the sprinkler